niilooy/rag-system/README.md

 The system outputs:

 1. A ranked list of the top k chunks with their relevance scores, printed to the console.
-2. Detailed logs saved to the `src/logs` directory.
+2. Detailed logs saved to the `logs` directory.
-3. Results saved to a text file in the `src/logs` directory.
+3. Results saved to a text file in the `logs` directory.

 ## Example Output